D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 Immunities: magical sleep effects and gaze attacks

-The Dullahan Harbinger is a 5th level fighter with the following allocation of the elite array: Str 15, Dex 10, Con 12, Int 14, Wis 8, Cha 13; with an increase to Strength at 8 Hit Dice.
+The Dullahan Harbinger is a 5th level fighter with the elite array as follows: Str 15, Dex 10, Con 12, Int 14, Wis 8, Cha 13; with an increase to Strength at 4 and 8 Hit Dice.

 Author's Note: